Presidency of Joe Biden: Immigration

-On January 20, 2021, Biden halted the construction of the U.S.–Mexico barrier and ended a related national emergency declared by Trump in February 2018.
+On January 20, 2021, the day Biden was inaugurated, he halted the construction of the U.S.–Mexico barrier and ended a related national emergency declared by Trump in February 2018.
 Biden issued a proclamation that ended the Trump travel ban imposed on predominantly Muslim countries in January 2017.
-Biden also reaffirmed protections to recipients of Deferred Action for Childhood Arrivals.
+Biden also reaffirmed protections to recipients of Deferred Action for Childhood Arrivals (DACA).
 The same day, Biden sent a memorandum to the U.S. Department of State reinstating Deferred Enforced Departure for Liberians.

+On January 20, Biden proposed the U.S. Citizenship Act of 2021 which would enact broad changes to the immigration system.
+It would provide an eight-year potential pathway for citizenship to eleven million immigrants living in the U.S. without a permanent legal status.
+The bill would also make it easier for certain foreign workers to stay in the U.S. In addition, it would deliver record budget allocations for the Department of Homeland Security to secure the border and $4 billion to El Salvador, Guatemala and Honduras to combat the root causes of their emigration.
+If passed, it would also replace the word "alien" with "noncitizen" in U.S. immigration law.
+Senate Majority Whip Dick Durbin called the bill "aspirational" and it was widely expected not to pass both houses of Congress without significant revision.

-On January 20, 2021, the Biden administration issued a moratorium on deportations from the U.S. Department of Homeland Security (DHS) for the first 100 days of his presidency.
+Also on January 20, 2021, the Biden administration issued a moratorium on deportations from the U.S. Department of Homeland Security (DHS) for the first 100 days of his presidency.
 On January 22, Texas Attorney General Ken Paxton sued the Biden administration for violating Biden's written pledge to cooperatively work with the state of Texas.
 A federal judge in Texas subsequently issued a temporary restraining order barring the Biden administration from enforcing its moratorium, citing the lack of "any concrete, reasonable justification for a 100-day pause on deportations."

-On January 21, 2021, Biden proposed a bill that, if passed, would replace the word alien with noncitizen in U.S. immigration law.
-The following day, Biden had a call with Mexican president Andrés Manuel López Obrador.
+On January 22, 2021, Biden had a call with Mexican president Andrés Manuel López Obrador.
 On the call, Biden and López Obrador spoke about immigration, where Biden spoke of reducing immigration from Mexico to the U.S. by targeting what Biden deemed as root causes.
 According to an Associated Press report, López Obrador noted that Biden pledged $4 billion to "help development in Honduras, El Salvador and Guatemala — nations whose hardships have spawned tides of migration through Mexico toward the United States."